-For taxable distributions from ABLE accounts, enter the amount included on Schedule CA (540), Part I, line 21.
+For taxable distributions from ABLE accounts, enter the amount included on Schedule CA (540), Jine 21.
 Refer to the instructions for federal Form 5329, for more information on ABLE accounts.

-Long Form 540NR Filers: Enter the taxable amount of Coverdell ESA and QTP distributions included on Schedule CA (540NR), Part II, line 4, column F.
+Long Form 540NR Filers: Enter the taxable amount of Coverdell ESA and QTP distributions included on Schedule CA (540NR), line 15, column E.

-For taxable distributions from ABLE accounts, enter the amount included on Schedule CA (540NR), Part II, line 21, column E.
+For taxable distributions from ABLE accounts, enter the amount included on Schedule CA (540NR), line 21, column E.